 Special Operations Capabilities Specialists include: Joint Terminal Attack Controllers who call in close air support aircraft and indirect fires for Marine special operations teams; communicators, who plan, install, operate, maintain and protect organic narrowband, voice, video and data radios, terminals and services in support of assigned missions; intelligence enablers who provide geospatial, human and signals intelligence; Explosive Ordnance Disposal Technicians, and multipurpose canine handlers who employ canines in support of special operations.
 SOCS are assigned to billets at the team, company, and battalion levels.
 Upon assignment to MARSOC, Marines attend the SOF Training Course, Survival, Evasion, Resistance, and Escape, and advanced SOF-specific MOS training.
 Upon completion of this training, enlisted Marines are designated SOCS and awarded the 8071 MOS.
-This program is designed to equip high performing Marines with additional skills and concepts required to be effective in additional career-enhancing opportunities within the special operations community.
+This program is designed to equip high performing Marines with additional skills and concepts required to be effective in special operations.
+SOCS are assigned to MARSOC for five-year tour lengths and are eligible for additional career-enhancing opportunities within the special operations community.